ki-preclinical-imaging-and-testing/science_data_kit/docs/roadmaps/executive.md

 4. **Code Quality**: Reduced codebase size and improved test coverage
 5. **Deployment Flexibility**: Successful deployment in container environments

+## Current Status and Progress

+The Streamlit to Flask Migration has made significant progress:

+1. **Phase 1 (Feature Parity Assessment)** has been completed:
+   - ✓ A comprehensive inventory of all 23 Streamlit pages has been created
+   - ✓ The implementation status of each feature in the Flask version has been assessed
+   - ✓ A detailed migration plan with effort estimates, dependencies, and specific tasks has been created

+2. **Current Implementation Status**:
+   - 4 high-priority pages have been implemented in Flask (connect, dashboard, file browser, explore)
+   - 17 pages still need to be implemented, with varying priorities
+   - Core architecture and Flask foundation are in place

+3. **Next Steps**:
+   - Begin implementing high-priority features in Phase 2
+   - Focus on plugin connection management and completing existing pages
+   - Prepare for medium-priority feature implementation

 ## Conclusion

 This executive roadmap provides a clear path forward for the Science Data Kit project, focusing on the transition from Streamlit to Flask while preserving and enhancing the valuable work done in the Plugin Architecture and Design/UX phases.
 By following this roadmap, the project will achieve a more maintainable, user-friendly, and deployment-ready application that better serves the needs of scientific users.

+The completion of Phase 1 (Feature Parity Assessment) represents a significant milestone in the migration process, providing a solid foundation for the implementation work to follow.
+With a clear understanding of the current state and a detailed plan for moving forward, the project is well-positioned to successfully complete the transition to Flask.

+Note: This file has been updated in place (rather than creating a new version with _v2 suffix) to keep file counts to a minimum.